AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

   * It mints the particular NFT that will be rewarded to the ambassadors using the web3 python api.
 This api allows to mint the NFT in the Polkadot MoonBeam network.

-* MoonBeam smart contract.
+* Moonbeam smart contract.
 This contract is a factory smart contract that creates a specific smart contract for the project airdrop allowing to mint and distribute the NFTs to the rewarded ambassadors.
+The project manager of the airdrop must send GLMR coins to the factory smart contract to create the propietary project NFT smart contract.
+Moonbeam is a perfect fit for our project because it allows for building cross-chain connected applications in the Polkadot ecosystem.
+Moonbeam powers dApps that can access users, assets, and services on any chain.
+Moreover Moonbeam leverage EVM complatible smart contracts programming where out team has extensive expertise.

+### PolkaAirdrop UI Mockups

 Our team already developed a mocuk UI in the OpenAI platform for the first GPT module.
 This is shown in the ![overview of GPTs in the OpenAI platform](./OpenAI_GPTs.png).
-There you can see how the users will see out
+There you can see how the users will see our PolkaAirdrops where they can manage the Airdrop campaing and also claim the NFT airdrops.
+The PolkaAirdrop is a specific GPT that is viewed and directly accessible by billions of users worldwide that it is using the OpenAI platform.
+Users can install it for free in their own OpenAI platform.

+Once users have been installed the PolkaAirdrop in the OpenAI platform they will see the main UI of the PolkaAirdrop UI as seen in the figure below.

 ![overview of GPTs in the OpenAI platform](./OpenAI_Polka.png)

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):